-The Commission has developed a national infrastructure model for the efficient design, build, development, operation and security of clinical quality registries under national arrangements.
-The infrastructure model was developed in collaboration with jurisdictions, the National E-Health Transition Authority (NEHTA) and registry experts.
+The Commission has developed a national infrastructure model for the efficient design, build, development, operation and security of clinical guality registries under national arrangements.
+The infrastructure model was developed in collaboration with jurisdictions, the NEHTA and registry experts.
 The national model features a small number of expert registry centres (or clusters), with each centre operating multiple clinical quality registries in partnership with jurisdictions, healthcare providers, funders and peak clinical organisations.
 Interoperability with existing clinical information systems is optimised through the model, providing efficiencies in data collection.
 Security of data is assured through the application of robust access and reporting controls.
-Further detail on the elements and benefits of the national infrastructure model is provided in Section 4 of the framework.
+Further detail on the elements and benefits of the national infrastructure model is provided in Section 4 of the Framework for Australian clinical quality registries.

-4) Principles, guidelines and standards
+4. Principles, guidelines and standards